 How to Grow Apple Mint

-Growing Apple Mint isn’t hard, but there are several tips and tricks to keep in mind for the best results.
+Growing Apple Mint isn’t hard, but there are several tips and tricks to remember for the best results.
 Here are the main things you’ll want to know before adding Apple Mint to your herbal repertoire.

 When planted in the best of conditions, Apple Mint can grow anywhere up to two feet tall, and can easily spread as wide, due to its tendency towards sending out “stolons”, aka runners.
 These then form individual colonies of new plants, which can readily take over your garden if you’re not careful.